YelovSK/Virtual-Showcase/scripts/align/README.md

 `python main.py` with the following arguments:

-- `-s --source` (str): Path of the polygon mesh source model.
+- `-t --target` (str): Path of the polygon mesh target model.
 Required.

-- `-t --targets` (str): Paths of the polygon mesh target models.
+- `-s --sources` (str): Paths of the polygon mesh source models, which get aligned to the target model.
 Required.

 - `-v --voxel_size` (float): Voxel size in meters for global registration.